figwh/satplan-server/README.md

 # satplan-server
 Satplan-server is a backend application written in Go, provide APIs for mission planning.
+The following techniques are used:
+* gin
+* gorm

+Currently only rectangle area is supported, other types could be supported by rtree in sqlite.

 ## Database
 Satplan-server share databases with [calpath](https://github.com/figwh/calpath)